-If you’ve tried detoxing before, you might consider a supplement such as Nature’s Plus Fresh Start Cleanse, which is a two-week program that supports gentle cleansing with organic herbs.
+If you’ve tried detoxing before, you might consider a supplements such as Nature’s Plus Fresh Start Cleanse or Garden of Life Wild Rose Herbal D-Tox Kit, a 12-day program that supports whole body cleansing with herbal formulas.

 Remember, it’s important to keep your body “clean” on a daily basis, but an occasional detox might be helpful and an added benefit to your healthy lifestyle.